-The Company currently has nine gold exploration permit applications in place within the Ormonde project area, which is known as the Pinzas Project.
-Three of the applications were submitted in 2012 and completed in 2013.
-In 2013, new applications for six adjoining licences were submitted of which one is subject to public tender.
+The Company had nine gold exploration permit applications in place within the Ormonde project area, which is known as the Pinzas Project.
+Three of the applications were submitted in 2012 and in 2013 new applications for six adjoining licences were submitted of which one was subject to public tender.
+During the period ended September 30, 2014, the Company withdrew eight of these applications.